-7) Get Legal Advice From A Profession When Buying A House With A Partner
+7) Get Legal Advice From A Professional When Buying A House With A Partner

 Joint ownership of a home presents many challenges.
-In particular, when there is a large amount of money tied up in a property purchase, it is worth it to consult with an attorney.
-Consider consulting with a real estate attorney before buying a property with multiple owners.
+In particular, when a lot of money is tied up in a property purchase, it is worth consulting with an attorney.

 Your attorney will be able to help you draw up contracts that specify what the rights and responsibilities are for each person when it comes to living there or selling the property.
 It’s also a good idea to have these conversations as soon as possible – not after one party has made all the decisions without input from others.

 Final Remarks: 7 Tips For Buying A Home With A Partner